Analyzing Independence (IHC) & Its Rivals

 |2.37

-As a group, “Life insurance” companies have a potential upside of 14.10%.
-Given Independence’s rivals higher probable upside, analysts clearly believe Independence has less favorable growth aspects than its rivals.
+As a group, “Life insurance” companies have a potential upside of 17.84%.
+Given Independence’s peers higher possible upside, analysts clearly believe Independence has less favorable growth aspects than its peers.

 Profitability

-This table compares Independence and its rivals’ net margins, return on equity and return on assets.
+This table compares Independence and its peers’ net margins, return on equity and return on assets.

 |Net Margins